Ausher/American_Bingo_statistic/README.md

 than divide the total combinations under the number of bits, e.g the probability X shape happened when bits 8 numbers will be 1/combin(24,8), *combin(X,Y) means from X number pick up Y number without order*,bit 9 will be 16/combine(24,9) etc. and sum up all of them will have the probility of this special shape.

 # its not over yet!!!
-this part is no include in the code, but its easy calculate by excel with conbin() formula we still need to calculate the probility of bits,
+this part is no include in the code, but its easy to calculate by excel with conbin() formula
+we still need to calculate the probility of bits,
 *if total number is T
 the number we pick up is P